elec-e8408-mini-project-2025/project-documentation/README.md

 ### Communications interfaces

-- The WebUI can be viewed by connecting to the RPi with RealVNC Viewer over the same network using standard network protocols
+- The WebUI can be viewed by connecting to the RPi with RealVNC Viewer over the same network using standard network protocols or by using the display, keyboard and mouse connected to the RPi
 - The RPi and the TWatch communicate over Bluetooth using a JSON format

 ### Memory